Duclair, Barkov lead Panthers over Blackhawks 5-4

 INJURY/ROSTER REPORTS

 Panthers: F Mason Marchment missed his sixth game (upper-body) and G Chris Driedger missed his third (lower-body).
-Coach Joel Quenneville said both have been skating and he expects them to return next week.
+Quenneville expects them to return next week.

 Blackhawks: D Calvin de Haan (hip) missed his fourth game. ….
 D Ian Mitchell returned after sitting out five games and fellow rookie D Nicholas Beaudin sat out.
-Coach Jeremy Colliton said the 22-year-old Mitchell, who started strong this season, needed time in the minors and the on the taxi squad “to get his swagger back.
+Colliton said the 22-year-old Mitchell, who started strong this season, needed time in the minors and the on the taxi squad “to get his swagger back."

 UP NEXT